-University Mental Health and Wellbeing Day aims to highlight the importance of looking after our own mental health as well as supporting others at university.
+University Mental Health Day highlights the importance of looking after our mental health and supporting others at university.

 University Mental Health Day was held on Tuesday 4 May 2021 under the theme of Use Your Voice.
 More information about the 2022 event will be available here closer to the date.